 As needed, the Survey Research Center can help write effective cover letters or telephone scripts.
 Questionnaires can be formatted as paper booklets or scannable forms or for access via the internet.
 Survey Research Center staff members are also knowledgeable about instruments in the public domain that have been proved valid and reliable and from which investigators can draw questions.

 The center is equipped to implement several types of surveys:

 - Interview-administered surveys.
-Primarily telephone-based surveys, but face-to-face interviews can be arranged.
+Primarily telephone-based surveys are offered, but face-to-face interviews can be arranged.

 - Self-administered surveys.
 Web-based, paper and pencil, and scannable forms are available.

 In collaboration with statisticians in the Mayo Clinic Division of Biomedical Statistics and Informatics, the Survey Research Center can develop an appropriate sampling strategy that's tailored to the investigator's specific research questions.
 Strategies include random sampling, stratified sampling of list-based frames, cluster sampling or other more-complex designs.

 Tracking and locating

 Using web-based information sources and hands-on investigative research methods, the center can help investigators obtain updated telephone numbers and addresses of respondents as well as vital statistics of the survey population.

 Survey Research Center staff members work with Mayo Clinic Division of Biomedical Statistics and Informatics staff to provide any statistical analysis services needed by the investigator, including data entry, basic percentage tabulations or complex multivariate statistics.